dougbreaux/dougbreaux.github.io/_posts/2020-10-13-Pages-Comments.md

 * [Staticman](https://staticman.net/)
 * [Gitment](https://github.com/imsun/gitment)

-You can see I chose utterances. utterances, and some of the other approaches, does require the commenter to have a GitHub account.
+You can see I chose utterances. utterances, like some of the other approaches, does require the commenter to have a GitHub account.
 That seems a reasonable constraint to me, and should be a SPAM deterrent as well.

 ## utterances with Jekyll Minima